AtomicJon/Memory-MCP/README.md

 # Memory MCP Server

+> **⚠️ EXPERIMENTAL - NOT PRODUCTION READY**
+>
+> This MCP server is an experimental implementation that lacks essential security features required for production use.
+It has no authentication, authorization, or access controls.
+Use only in trusted, single-user development environments.

 A Model Context Protocol (MCP) server for storing and retrieving coding preferences and corrections using vector embeddings for semantic search.

 ## Features